 I have a dream: of hundreds if not thousands of teams, up and down the land; of commercial sponsorship aplenty; of superheroes of the bat and ball from Enugu, Kano and Lagos; of a 20/20 victory over Australia at the Wacca.

-- Weate blogs at the very informative Naijablog.
-This short post first appeared on his site.
-As Jeremy informed us by email: “..
-There’s a good book to be written about the globalisation of cricket which takes up the writerly lineage from CLR James to Mike Marqusee and beyond.
-The sport’s colonial heritage always creates deeper political implications than football: witness the Pakistan President getting involved in the latest cricket scandal [during] the recently concluded Pakistan tour of England.
-The sacredness of cricket’s arcane rules reproduce elements of the civilizing mission (and responses to it) wherever it is played.”
+There’s a good book to be written about the globalization of cricket which takes up the writerly lineage from CLR James to Mike Marqusee and beyond.
+The sport’s colonial heritage always creates deeper political implications than football: witness the Pakistan President getting involved in the latest cricket scandal during the recently concluded Pakistan tour of England.
+The sacredness of cricket’s arcane rules reproduce elements of the civilizing mission (and responses to it) wherever it is played.